 We packed along stuff to roast marshmallows, which was a highlight of the trip for my boys.

-But, it was really awesome to get to chat with the owners (Bob and Joe) as well as a few other guests.
+But it was really awesome to chat with the owners (Bob and Joe) and a few other guests.

-The bonfire is situated in the middle of the property and it provides a cool sense of community.
-People shared about fun things they did during the day and it’s a great space to get ideas for future adventures.
+The bonfire is in the middle of the property, providing a cool sense of community.
+People shared about fun things they did during the day, and it’s a great space to get ideas for future adventures.

 We even saw a few deer walk past us while we relaxed by the fire.